MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 }
 ```

-Run the hub scene and wait for PlayFab authentication to complete **(1)** then load the Boxes Demo scene **(2)**:
+- Run the hub scene and wait for **PlayFab authentication** to complete (1)**.
+- Then load the **Demo  Boxes** scene **(2)**.

 ![Load Demo Boxes scene](media/tutorials/photon-load-demo-boxes-scene.png)

-Once the scene loads, wait for the peer to connect newly created room **(1)**, then click "Execute Example" in the top left corner **(2)**, then observe the console output **(3)** and make sure no errors pop up.
+- Once the scene loads, wait for the peer to connect newly created room **(1)**.
+- Then select **Execute Example** in the top left corner **(2)**.
+- Observe the console output **(3)** and ensure that no errors occur.

 ![Execute Example](media/tutorials/photon-execute-example.png)

+> [!NOTE]
-Do not forget to stop Unity from playing.
-This is to ensure we also receive "RoomLeft" and "RoomClosed" events.
+> Do not forget to stop Unity from playing.
+This ensures that we also receive **RoomLeft** and **RoomClosed** events.

 Navigate to Title Game Manager page and observe the PlayStream panel.
-You should be able to see events generated as a result of our Cloud Script code handling Photon events.
+You should be able to see events generated as a result of our CloudScript code handling Photon events.

  1. Initially, our Photon instance had no opened room.
-When we launched the example, Photon has **created the room** for the Boxes Demo
+When we launched the example, Photon has **created the room** for the Boxes Demo.
  2. The first player to join is the player who requested the room.
 So no "RoomJoined" event was recorded.
-We then executed our example code.
-First, we raised **custom room event**.
+We then executed our example code:
+     - First, we raised **custom room event**.
- 3. Then, we set **custom room property**.
+     - Then, we set **custom room property**.
- 4. Then we stopped Unity play mode.
+     - Then we stopped Unity play mode.
 This resulted in our client **leaving the room**.
- 5. Since our disconnected client was the last one, there are no more clients and Photon **closes the room**.
+     - Since our disconnected client was the last one, there are no more clients and Photon **closes the room**.

-All the events should be logged into the PlayStream event flow, as shown on the following picture:
+All the events should be logged into the PlayStream event flow, as shown on the following picture.

 ![PlayStream event flow](media/tutorials/photon-playstream-event-flow.png)